 - The proposal clearly addresses the goals and objectives of this funding opportunity

 - All pages are numbered

 Proposal (10 pages maximum): The proposal should contain sufficient information that anyone not familiar with it would understand exactly what the applicant wants to do.
-You may use your own proposal format, but it must include all the items below.
+You may use the application form downloadable on this webpage, and it must include all the items below.